RobVisLab-NJUST/McPed_dev_toolkit/README.md

 # McPed
-We propose a multi-modality ground to air cross-view pose estimation dataset for autonomous driving, and the following figure shows its fusion process and fusion results.
-Tere are eight sets of files in the dataset in the example folder,which contain urban and non-urban scenes examples.
+We propose a multi-modality ground to air cross-view pose estimation dataset for field robots, and the following figure shows its fusion process and fusion results.
+There are eight sets of files in the dataset in the example folder,which contain urban and non-urban scenes examples.

 ![image](https://github.com/RobVisLab-NJUST/McPed_dev_toolkit/blob/main/image%20and%20point%20cloud%20fusion%20process.png)